ANNE ARUNDEL DERMATOLOGY NOTICE OF PRIVACY PRACTICES

 3.2.7.
 For specific government functions.
 We may disclose PHI of military personnel and veterans in certain situations.
 We may also disclose PHI for national security purposes, such as protecting the President of the United States or conducting intelligence operations.

 3.2.8.
-For workers’ compensation purpose.
+For workers’ compensation purposes.
 We may provide PHI in order to comply with corkers’ compensation laws.

 3.2.9.
 Appointment reminders and health-related benefits or services.
 We may use PHI to provide appointment reminders or give you information about treatment alternatives, or other health care services or benefits we offer.